tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 {: .tip}
 If you use Atom editor, you can use a terminal built directly into Atom (I use the [PlatformIO IDE Terminal](https://atom.io/packages/platformio-ide-terminal) package).

 You then copy the preview server address (in this case, `http://127.0.0.1:4000/learnapidoc/`) and paste it into your browser.
 This preview server continuously builds your site with each file change you save.
-I usually view this browser preview side by side with my Atom editor to make sure the formatting and images looks right:
+I usually view this browser preview side by side with my Atom editor to make sure the formatting and images look right:

 {% include course_image.html size="large" filename="jekyllpreviewserver" ext_print="png" ext_web="png" alt="Jekyll preview server" caption="Jekyll preview server" %}

-This setup works fairly well.
+This setup works reasonably well.
 Granted, I do have a large monitor, so it gives me more real estate.
 On a small screen, you might have to switch back and forth between screens to see the output.

 Admittedly, the Markdown format is easy to use but also susceptible to error, especially if you have complicated list formatting.
 But the majority of the time, writing in Markdown is a joy.
 You can focus on the content without getting wrapped up in tags.
 If you do need complex tags, anything you can write in HTML or JavaScript you can include on your page.